Dawson Creek Airport

 📖 Plain English Explanation:

-Winds from the West (280°) at 8kt.
+Winds will be variable in direction at 3 kt.
 Visibility will be excellent at more than 6SM.
-Scattered clouds at 5000 feet.
+Scattered clouds at 2000 feet, Broken clouds at 12000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR